christensenjairus/byu-sandianl-tls-rtt-packages/README.md

 ![image](https://user-images.githubusercontent.com/58751387/217104156-f67f34fd-812f-4acf-a364-a5277f9be749.png)

 ### TCP Proxy
-However, if we introduce a **TCP-based** proxy (located only a few hundred miles away), the TCP RTT value will now **not** match the TLS RTT value and both will be more than the ping time of 23ms.
+However, if we introduce a **TCP-based** proxy (located only a few hundred miles away), the TCP RTT value will now be different the TLS RTT value and both of thsee will be more than the ping time of **23ms**.
 This is because the TCP connection is terminated at the proxy, but the TLS connection is end-to-end, back to the client.
 Also, TCP proxies are very slow in comparison to other types.
 For this reason, both TCP and TLS RTTs will be much higher than the ping time. ***The discrepency between the TCP and TLS RTT gives away that this is a proxy.***

 TCP vs TLS RTT with TCP-based Proxy:

 ![image](https://user-images.githubusercontent.com/58751387/217106797-93cfb655-5503-461f-9a3b-f2060145b8d3.png)

 ### UDP Proxy
-When using a **UDP-based proxy** located in the same geographical area as the TCP-based proxy, the TCP RTT value will now match the TLS RTT and both will continue to be more than the ping time of 23ms.
+When using a **UDP-based proxy** located in the same geographical area as the TCP-based proxy, the TCP RTT value will now match the TLS RTT and both will continue to be more than the ping time of **23ms**.
 In this case, TCP and TLS are end-to-end. ***The discrepency between those RTT values and the ping time gives away that this is a proxy.***

 TCP vs TLS RTT with UDP Proxy:

 ![image](https://user-images.githubusercontent.com/58751387/217106201-a0798dd1-567c-46f7-a17d-8c17d0c76cbc.png)

 ### Tor
-Tor is the easiest of all these proxies to detect because the ping time (28ms) and the TCP RTT are much, much less than from the TLS RTT. ***The discrepency between the TCP & Ping RTT and the TLS RTT gives away that this is a proxy.***
+Tor is the easiest of all these proxies to detect because the ping time (**28ms**) and the TCP RTT are much, much less than from the TLS RTT. ***The discrepency between the TCP & Ping RTT and the TLS RTT gives away that this is a proxy.***

 TCP vs TLS RTT with Tor: